AElfProject/aelf-docs/docs/quick-start/advance-tutorials/_setup.md

 Please remember to export PATH after installing aelf.deploy.

 :::info
-ℹ️ Note: If you have installed aelf.deploy and your terminal says that there is no such command available, please uninstall and install aelf.deploy.
+ℹ️ Note: If you have installed aelf.deploy and your terminal says that there is no such command available, please uninstall and reinstall aelf.deploy.
 :::

 **Install Node.js and Yarn**